cfgauss/r-novice-gapminder/_extras/guide.md

 *** CHALLENGES *** - 15 min

----
-title: Dataframe Manipulation with dplyr
+# Dataframe Manipulation with dplyr - finish by 2:30
-teaching: 40
-exercises: 15

----

 Manipulation of dataframes means many things to many researchers, we often